Who is the PTA President?

 - Appoint a member, with the approval of the board, who is not an authorized signer on the bank account to open, review, initial and date each bank statement.

-- Sign the Texas PTA Ethics/Conflict of Interest Agreement and submit to the Secretary.
+- Sign the Texas PTA Confidentiality, Ethics, Conflict of Interest Agreement and submit to the Secretary.

 - Complete both components of FOUNDATIONS Leader Orientation before October 15.